Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 FOR TOPICAL DERMATOLOGIC USE ONLY—

-Oxistat® (oxiconazole nitrate) Cream, 1% and Oxistat® (oxiconazole nitrate) Lotion, 1% formulations contain the antifungal active compound oxiconazole nitrate.
-Both formulations are for topical dermatologic use only.
+Oxistat® (oxiconazole nitrate) Lotion, 1% contains the antifungal active compound oxiconazole nitrate.
+This formulation is for topical dermatologic use only.

 Oxiconazole nitrate is a nearly white crystalline powder, soluble in methanol; sparingly soluble in ethanol, chloroform, and acetone; and very slightly soluble in water.

-Oxistat® Lotion contains 10 mg of oxiconazole per gram of lotion in a white to off-white, opaque lotion base of purified water USP, white petrolatum USP, stearyl alcohol NF, propylene glycol USP, polysorbate 60 NF, cetyl alcohol NF, and benzoic acid USP 0.2% as a preservative.
+Oxistat Lotion contains 10 mg of oxiconazole per gram of lotion in a white to off-white, opaque lotion base of purified water, white petrolatum, stearyl alcohol, propylene glycol, polysorbate 60, cetyl alcohol, and benzoic acid 0.2% as a preservative.

 Neither in vitro nor in vivo studies have been conducted to establish relative activity between the lotion and cream formulations.